What is the Best Waterproof Flooring for a Basement?

 Is LVP truly waterproof, or just water-resistant?

 Quality LVP with a rigid SPC or WPC core is genuinely 100% waterproof – the plank itself will not swell, warp, or grow mold even with prolonged water exposure.
 The vulnerability is the seams; for flood-prone basements, seamless porcelain tile or vinyl sheet is even safer.
+For a head-to-head breakdown of the two most common picks, see our guide on LVP vs. tile for basement floors.

 Can you put flooring directly on a concrete basement floor?